 Pricing begins at the Power BI Desktop tier for a single user, which is fully functional, and free.
 The next tier up is Power BI Pro and supports collaboration between users, and real time data analysis, and includes a 60 day trial.

 Tableau Desktop endeavors to do more than make charts, but rather to show “live visual analytics.”
 A slick interface with drag and drop buttons allows the user to quickly be able to spot trends in the data.
 There is a lengthy list of supported data sources, including Microsoft Excel, Google Analytics, Box and PDF files.

 Tableau enjoys the ability to connect with pretty much any type of database, as well as use a whole range of data blending options, to output into an even bigger selection of charts.
 Dashboard visualizations can be easily shared, and are mobile friendly.

-Tableau Desktop becomes an expensive option for a single user as it costs $70 per month that is billed on an annual basis, making this more expensive than other competing solutions.
+Tableau Desktop becomes an expensive option for a single user, making this more expensive than other competing solutions.
 On balance, it also includes the associated application of Tableau Prep under the Tableau Creator package.

 There is a free 45 day trial, but after the pricing is opaque and requires a quote, but there are options to lease annually, or own for perpetuity.

 SiSense is a business intelligence tool that seeks to simplify the complexities of data analysis by building in IoT, machine learning and AI into their platform.
 They claim it is so simple and streamlined, that you can go from “data to dashboard in just 90 minutes.”
 While we can argue the validity of that claim, their list of clients, including the likes of GE, Philips, Fujitsu, NBC and Airbus would back up that this is a top tier product.

 Main features include the ability to embed white label analytics with customizations, mashup live or cached data, analyze data across your entire landscape or focus on specific areas such as object, data, or system.